djact/maskes/README.md

         python manage.py createsuperuser
     ```

-5. Add some seed data with `python generate_faker.py`
+7. Add some seed data with `python generate_faker.py`
-5. Runserver
+8. Runserver
     ```python
         python manage.py runserver
     ```
+9. 8.
+You can then log in to the admin portal with your superuser account at http://localhost:8000/admin/
 :+1: